aemsley/gengo_api_docs/content/v2/first_steps.md

     ?>

-You'll want to review documentation for the "translate/jobs" entry-point to see what other parameters are available, but for this example we will turn job-grouping off (which means different translators can work on each job).
+You'll want to review documentation for the "translate/jobs" entry-point to see what other parameters are available, but for this example job-grouping is off (which means different translators can work on each job).

 So, let's post these two jobs: